buyco/go-portcast-sdk/portcast/docs/TrackingEventSailingInfo.md

 HasPol returns a boolean if a field has been set.

-### GetPolActualArrivalLt

-`func (o *TrackingEventSailingInfo) GetPolActualArrivalLt() string`

-GetPolActualArrivalLt returns the PolActualArrivalLt field if non-nil, zero value otherwise.

-### GetPolActualArrivalLtOk

-`func (o *TrackingEventSailingInfo) GetPolActualArrivalLtOk() (*string, bool)`

-GetPolActualArrivalLtOk returns a tuple with the PolActualArrivalLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolActualArrivalLt

-`func (o *TrackingEventSailingInfo) SetPolActualArrivalLt(v string)`

-SetPolActualArrivalLt sets PolActualArrivalLt field to given value.

-### HasPolActualArrivalLt

-`func (o *TrackingEventSailingInfo) HasPolActualArrivalLt() bool`

-HasPolActualArrivalLt returns a boolean if a field has been set.

-### GetPolActualDeparture
+### GetPolActualArrivalLtFromAis

-`func (o *TrackingEventSailingInfo) GetPolActualDeparture() string`
+`func (o *TrackingEventSailingInfo) GetPolActualArrivalLtFromAis() string`

-GetPolActualDeparture returns the PolActualDeparture field if non-nil, zero value otherwise.
+GetPolActualArrivalLtFromAis returns the PolActualArrivalLtFromAis field if non-nil, zero value otherwise.

-### GetPolActualDepartureOk
+### GetPolActualArrivalLtFromAisOk

-`func (o *TrackingEventSailingInfo) GetPolActualDepartureOk() (*string, bool)`
+`func (o *TrackingEventSailingInfo) GetPolActualArrivalLtFromAisOk() (*string, bool)`

-GetPolActualDepartureOk returns a tuple with the PolActualDeparture field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPolActualArrivalLtFromAisOk returns a tuple with the PolActualArrivalLtFromAis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolActualDeparture
+### SetPolActualArrivalLtFromAis

-`func (o *TrackingEventSailingInfo) SetPolActualDeparture(v string)`
+`func (o *TrackingEventSailingInfo) SetPolActualArrivalLtFromAis(v string)`

-SetPolActualDeparture sets PolActualDeparture field to given value.
+SetPolActualArrivalLtFromAis sets PolActualArrivalLtFromAis field to given value.

-### HasPolActualDeparture
+### HasPolActualArrivalLtFromAis

-`func (o *TrackingEventSailingInfo) HasPolActualDeparture() bool`
+`func (o *TrackingEventSailingInfo) HasPolActualArrivalLtFromAis() bool`

-HasPolActualDeparture returns a boolean if a field has been set.
+HasPolActualArrivalLtFromAis returns a boolean if a field has been set.

-### GetPolActualDepartureLt
+### GetPolActualDepartureLtFromAis

-`func (o *TrackingEventSailingInfo) GetPolActualDepartureLt() string`
+`func (o *TrackingEventSailingInfo) GetPolActualDepartureLtFromAis() string`

-GetPolActualDepartureLt returns the PolActualDepartureLt field if non-nil, zero value otherwise.
+GetPolActualDepartureLtFromAis returns the PolActualDepartureLtFromAis field if non-nil, zero value otherwise.

-### GetPolActualDepartureLtOk
+### GetPolActualDepartureLtFromAisOk

-`func (o *TrackingEventSailingInfo) GetPolActualDepartureLtOk() (*string, bool)`
+`func (o *TrackingEventSailingInfo) GetPolActualDepartureLtFromAisOk() (*string, bool)`

-GetPolActualDepartureLtOk returns a tuple with the PolActualDepartureLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPolActualDepartureLtFromAisOk returns a tuple with the PolActualDepartureLtFromAis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPolActualDepartureLt
+### SetPolActualDepartureLtFromAis

-`func (o *TrackingEventSailingInfo) SetPolActualDepartureLt(v string)`
+`func (o *TrackingEventSailingInfo) SetPolActualDepartureLtFromAis(v string)`

-SetPolActualDepartureLt sets PolActualDepartureLt field to given value.
+SetPolActualDepartureLtFromAis sets PolActualDepartureLtFromAis field to given value.

-### HasPolActualDepartureLt
+### HasPolActualDepartureLtFromAis

-`func (o *TrackingEventSailingInfo) HasPolActualDepartureLt() bool`
+`func (o *TrackingEventSailingInfo) HasPolActualDepartureLtFromAis() bool`

-HasPolActualDepartureLt returns a boolean if a field has been set.
+HasPolActualDepartureLtFromAis returns a boolean if a field has been set.

 ### GetPolActualLoadingLt